MikaMika2003/Ecommerce/README.md

 -Ensure you have Django installed

--Run the virtual environment using the terminal: #project-folder-location\venv\Scripts\activate
+-Make sure the terminal is in the folder where venv is.
+Run the virtual environment using the terminal: venv\Scripts\activate

 -Run the server: python manage.py runserver